 Further, you’re presented with two options – a search box for finding relevant information or link to the post archives to read old content written by Jamie.

-They’re an interactive agency building apps, websites and videos.
-They have a funny custom error page that acknowledges their mistake.
+They’re an interactive agency building apps, websites, and videos.
+They have a funny custom error page that acknowledges their mistakes.

 Then, it offers just two options – go back to the homepage or punch a moose.
 No http status code jargon here.

 You actually get to punch a moose by clicking on the second option.
 The minimalist design with an element of comedy drives visitors back to their homepage.

 The Australian design company has a heroic portrayal on the error page: A ninja stole this page.